wlg1/wlg1.github.io/ch1.3.md

 ---

+(To enlarge each image, right-click and 'Open image in new tab'.
+Future updates will allow the image to be enlarged by clicking on it.)

 First, we break down the steps of the first dot product, corresponding to the <span style="color:orange">Cat</span> coordinate, involving the first row of the matrices.

 STEP 1: First row of matrix: $$\def\a{\color{red}{a}}
 \def\b{\color{blue}{b}}